tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_workshop_activities.md

  - /learnapidoc/workshop-activities.html
 ---

-{% comment %}
-Thanks for taking the workshop.
-Please take this short, anonymous survey at [http://bit.ly/carolinaworkshop](http://bit.ly/carolinaworkshop) so that I can gather your feedback.
- {% endcomment %}

 For API workshops, it helps to consolidate activities into a single page with brief instructions.
 The content for the activities below is the same content that appears in other parts of the course &mdash; it's just pulled in here (single-sourced) for convenience.
 Workshops require a healthy amount of hands-on activities to be engaging.
 If you have feedback about how to improve the activities, or places where you keep getting stuck, [let me know](https://idratherbewriting.com/learnapidoc/contact.html).

 Note that not all activities in this course are consolidated here, since participants can only do so much during a workshop.
 The following activities are those I've selected for workshops.